Kevin Thomas

 Shannon has over 20 years of experience in responsible investment, cooperative development and sustainability with experience working in Canada, South Africa and Latin America.
 Shannon has helped build SHARE’s investor network to include foundations, Indigenous trusts, universities, pension funds and faith-based investors with over $90 billion in assets under management.

 Shannon advises asset owner boards in their implementation of responsible investment policies and practices and oversees strategic projects for SHARE.
-She on the board of the First Peoples’ Cultural Foundation and the proxy voting service provider GIR.
+She is a voluntary board member and treasurer of the First Peoples’ Cultural Foundation.

 She has a Master of Arts degree in International Affairs from the Norman Paterson School of International Affairs and a Bachelor of Arts degree from Simon Fraser University.